 Play helps bullying messages hit home

-This fall, “Above Between Below” will be presented in classrooms at 21 middle schools in King, Pierce, and Snohomish counties.
-Next spring, it will move on to 10 schools in Spokane and Whitman counties.
+In fall, “Above Between Below” was presented in classrooms at 21 middle schools in King, Pierce, and Snohomish counties.
+Beginning in March, it will move on to 10 schools in Eastern Washington.
 About 18,000 students will see the play and participate in discussions afterward.
 The program’s is a collaboration between Kaiser Permanente Washington and Seattle Children’s Theatre.

 “This play shows how vulnerable we all are,” says Wellesley Chapman, MD, a personal physician with Kaiser Permanente and a member of the program’s advisory group.
 “We can all identify with the characters — the bullied person, the one who is bullying, and the onlooker — which makes its message really hit home.”